Love893/Ai-Permission-Auditor/README.md

 # Permission Auditor - Jira Forge App

-A comprehensive Jira Forge application that analyzes user and project permissions, detects over-privileged roles, flags dormant admins, and provides AI-powered insights for maintaining least-privilege governance and security compliance in Jira.
+A comprehensive Jira Forge application that analyzes user and project permissions, detects over-privileged roles, flags dormant admins and provides AI-powered insights for maintaining least-privilege governance and security compliance in Jira.

 ## 🎯 What It Solves
 -**Role Risk Audit**: Scans global permission schemes to detect over-permissioned users.